Jack Fitzgerald (Australian politician): Early life and career

 John Christopher Fitzgerald – known as Jack – was born at Wallaroo, South Australia, on 7 October 1864, and moved to Port Pirie with his family at age ten.
 He had three brothers and two sisters.
 His father Patrick owned two horses and worked as a linesman in Port Pirie.
 Jack's family brought two cows with them from Wallaroo, and Jack became the first milk vendor in Port Pirie.
 He inconsistently attended Mr. Inglis' private school until the Pirie School opened, after which he attended there.
 After leaving school, Jack worked with his father on the Port Broughton to Mundoora tram line.
 He worked helping his father on a contract ballasting between Port Pirie and Warnertown, and clearing farming blocks his father had bought near Beetaloo and Jamestown.
 The latter involved very hard labour clearing Mallee scrub.
 Jack then carted pipes to the Nelshaby Reservoir that fed Port Pirie's water supply.
 At fourteen years of age Fitzgerald began playing football for Port Pirie, a sporting pursuit he continued for many years, featuring as a "great ruckman" in the early 1890s.
-According to a 1936 interview with the The Recorder newspaper in Port Pirie, Fitzgerald's first "real job" was working at Dunn's flour mill in Port Pirie.
+According to a 1936 interview with The Recorder newspaper in Port Pirie, Fitzgerald's first "real job" was working at Dunn's flour mill in Port Pirie.
 He was a powerfully built man, who once used one hand to lift two 56 lb weights above his head to win a wager.